 The handlebar setup isn’t just for show – it helps maneuver the unit along rows and into the soil, pull the unit up with its bucks (as all corded cultivators do when tackling rocks and other hard materials), and relieve a lot of the upper body muscles when tilling through tough soil.
 The Earthwise features a single handlebar – similar to many lawnmower designs – that offers comfort when working on all sorts of soil.

 Sun Joe TJ600E

-The Sun Joe has a two-handlebar design where each of your hands rest to maneuver the tool while breaking up clumps of packed soil.
-There are several customers who have complained that the dual-handle system is somewhat uncomfortable when navigating and especially when pulling the tool out of soil when it bucks.
+The Sun Joe has a two-handlebar design where each of your hands rests to maneuver the tool while breaking up clumps of packed soil.
+Several customers have complained that the dual-handle system is somewhat uncomfortable when navigating and especially when pulling the tool out of the soil when it bucks.

 Earthwise TC70001 vs Sun Joe TJ600E: Bottom Line

 Between the two models, we feel that you can get much more out of the Earthwise TC70001.
 First of all, it’s an extremely comfortable tool to use when working on long garden beds.
 Wheeling the unit out from its storage space and onto soil through paved and grassy terrains is easy to do, and the height adjusting system with the flip-up wheels gives users a chance to try out both wheeled and wheel-less cultivators in a single tool.

 This isn’t to say that the Sun Joe TJ600E is a bad tool, but when it comes to picking grinding along soil, there’s just a little bit too much physical effort involved, especially when digging the unit out from deep soil when jammed on a hard object.
 If we were to suggest a cultivator for you to use on your gardening tasks, we wholeheartedly recommend getting the Earthwise TC70001.